Understanding your health

 • Getting hit on the head with an object and having difficulty concentrating afterward

-It is not normal to have headaches at the end of a sports practice.
-This may be a sign of an old, poorly healed concussion or poor management of a current concussion.
+It is not normal to have headaches after playing sports.
+This may be a sign of an old concussion that has not healed properly or of poor management of a current concussion.

-There is no test (X-ray, MRI, scan, blood test) that can detect a concussion since there is no visible damage to the brain.
+There is no test (X-ray, MRI, CT scan, blood test) that can detect a concussion, as there is no visible damage to the brain.

-However, when severe clinical signs and symptoms are present (see above), tests are necessary to rule out a more serious brain injury, such as a moderate or severe TBI, or a fracture to the skull or neck.
+However, when there are serious clinical signs and symptoms, tests are necessary to rule out more serious brain injuries such as moderate or severe TBI and skull or neck fractures.

 When should you consult a physiotherapist for a concussion?

-You should consult as soon as possible after an injury where a concussion is suspected.
+You should seek medical attention as soon as possible after an injury where a concussion is suspected.

-If you have not consulted a physiotherapist quickly and have had symptoms for more than 14 days, you should consult a physiotherapist immediately.
+If you have not seen a physical therapist promptly and have had symptoms for more than 14 days, you should see a physical therapist immediately.

-The speed of concussion recovery is greatly determined by when you consult a healthcare professional.
-Indeed, the first few days after the concussion must be managed perfectly for the fastest possible recovery.
-It is therefore important to receive the right advice and know what is allowed and prohibited.
-THE SOONER YOU CONSULT, THE FASTER YOU RECOVER.
+The speed of recovery from a concussion is largely determined by when you consult a healthcare professional.
+The first few days after a concussion must be managed perfectly to ensure the fastest possible recovery.
+It is therefore important to receive the right advice and know what is allowed and what is prohibited.
+The sooner you seek medical attention, the faster you will recover.

-Note that the physiotherapist you consult should be trained to treat concussions.
-Not all physiotherapists treat these injuries.
-You must specify this request when making your physiotherapy appointment.
+Please note that your physical therapist must be trained to treat concussions.
+Not all physical therapists treat these injuries.
+You must specify this request when you make your appointment.

-Note that you do not need to see a doctor before consulting a physiotherapist.
-If your physiotherapist believes that an evaluation with a doctor is necessary, they will tell you.
+You do not need to see a doctor before consulting a physical therapist.
+If your physical therapist determines that an evaluation with a doctor is necessary, they will let you know.

-Your physiotherapist is the only healthcare professional with the expertise to assess the three systems that may have been affected by the concussion, namely:
+Your physical therapist is the only healthcare professional with the expertise to assess the three systems that may have been injured by the concussion:

-After the assessment, your physiotherapist will determine the appropriate exercises to do at home and the treatments to perform in the clinic to address any issues with one or more of these systems.
-Your physiotherapist can treat joints, muscles, and nerves to help reduce symptoms.
+After the assessment, your physical therapist will determine the right exercises to do at home and the right treatments to do in the clinic to address the problems affecting one or more of these systems.
+They can treat joints, muscles, and nerves to help reduce symptoms.

-Often in collaboration with a physician, your physiotherapist will plan the progression of your return to work or school after an initial absence.
-They can also advise on necessary adjustments for this return, such as:
+Your physical therapist, often in collaboration with your doctor, will plan your return to work or school after an initial break.
+They can advise you on the necessary adjustments:

-• Limiting the amount of homework and exams at school
+• Limit the amount of homework and exams at school

 • Managing the amount of time spent in front of screens